jkerketta/CLI-Github-Finder/README.md

 # GitHub User Finder CLI

-A command-line tool to fetch and display GitHub user information, their top repositories, and recent issues.
+A Node.js based command-line tool to fetch and display GitHub user information, their top repositories, and recent issues.

 ## Features